WebFiori/docs/command-line-interface.md

 Usually, a command can have arguments which are passed to it when it is called.
 Some arguments can be optional and some are not.
 In addition to that, some arguments might work as an options.
 If added, they will make the command behave in different way based on its implementation.

-Adding support for arguments to a command can be achived in 3 ways:
+Adding support for arguments to a command can be archived in 3 ways:
 * Supply the arguments to the constructor of the class [`CLICommand`](https://webfiori.com/docs/webfiori/cli/CLICommand#__construct).
 * Using the method [`CLICommand::addArgs()`](https://webfiori.com/docs/webfiori/cli/CLICommand#addArgs) to add multiple args at once.
 * Using the method [`CLICommand::addArg()`](https://webfiori.com/docs/webfiori/cli/CLICommand#addArg) to add one argument.